-For training, please use the "Training Checklist" located in the front of this manual.
-This checklist is not intended to be a substitute for proper training, but will provide an outline for an experienced operator to provide training to a new operator.
+For training, please use the ""Training Checklist" located in the front of this manual.
+This checklist is not intended to be a substitute for proper training but will provide an outline for an experienced operator to provide training to a new operator.

 - 1. Seat Engine will not start unless operator is seated. - 2.
-Retardant Spray Control Button Sprays retardant through the nozzle at the front of the machine. - 3.
-Steering Control Levers Direct the unit forward, reverse, left, or right. - 4.
+Retardant Spray Control Button Sprays retardant through the nozzle at the front of the machine. - Steering Control Levers Directs the unit forward, reverse, left, or right. - 4.
 Twin Pitch Control Both pitch towers are linked together.
 One crank may be turned to adjust the blade pitch simultaneously or individually controlled for each set of blades.
 Turn the crank as marked on its top surface to increase or decrease blade pitch. - 5.
-Left Front Light 12V LED light, used for night operation. - 6.
-Left Foot Riser Operator foot rest pedal. - 7.
-Spray Nozzle Spray nozzle for retardant. - Right Foot Pedal Controls blade speed.
-Slow blade speed is accomplished by slightly pressing the foot pedal.
-Maximum blade speed is accomplished by fully pressing the foot pedal.
+Left Front Light 12 volt halogen lights, used for night operations. - 6.
+Left Foot Riser Operator foot rest pedal. - Spray Nozzle Spray nozzle for retardant. - Right Foot Pedal Controls blade speed.
+Slow blade speed is accomplished by slightly depressing the foot pedal.
+Maximum blade speed is accomplished by fully depressing the foot pedal.